Astrophysics (Index)About

 Coherent light is light consisting of coherent waves, i.e., matching in wavelength.
 The term is generally used for waves from a point source or for plane waves (basically, a beam of waves moving in the same direction, the waves in lock-step).
 In concept, coherent light could be from separated sources if the separate light beams have the same similarity (e.g., identical to that from a point source masked to produce separate beams).
 Lasers (the visible light analog of masers) produce a beam of such light, all the light the same wavelength, which is unchanging, and very nearly in plane waves, i.e., the beam is moving very close to parallel.

-One 1995 astronomical observation has been interpreted as what could be called a natural laser, but masers are more common (and the word maser is often used in astronomy for any such coherent EMR source).
-Lasers (the artificial kind) are also used for adaptive optics, in detectors for gravitational wave, and some high energy EMR, and in carrying out particle physics experiments of cosmological significance.
+One 1995 astronomical observation has been interpreted as what could be called a natural laser, but word maser is often used in astronomy for any such coherent EMR source, and masers of other EMR (such as microwaves) are common.
+Lasers (the artificial kind) are also used for adaptive optics, and in gravitational-wave detectors.

 (optics)